 Summarize all comments received during the public comment period following the publication of the previous stage, and provide the agency response.
 Include all comments submitted: including those received on Town Hall, in a public hearing, or submitted directly to the agency.
 If no comment was received, enter a specific statement to that effect.

-Public comment was requested from 5/10/21 to 7/9/21.
-A public hearing was conducted on 6/11/21.
-There was no comment.
+There was a public comment period from 5/10/21 to 7/9/21, and a public hearing was conducted on 5/18/21.
+No comment was received.

 Detail of Changes Made Since the Previous Stage